duannbusiness/react-rails-boilerplate/README.md

 ## Contact

-Please contact me at `nima@lighthouselabs.com` if you have any questions or requests, or post an issue to this repo.
+If you have any questions or requests, please post an issue to this repo.